-Top 3 Talent Acquisition Inspirations for the New Year
+Top 3 Talent Acquisition Inspirations

-Our Top 5 Talent Acquisition Inspirations for the New Year stand at the intersection of talent with big data.
+Our Top 5 Talent Acquisition Inspirations stand at the intersection of talent with big data.
 While great leaders are made of flesh and blood, the data that tell their story are made of binary zeros and ones.
 Every time we transact business online or at the supermarket, every time we interact with a government entity, every time we tweet, like, or comment, a digital record is born: we, increasingly, are the sum of all of that.
 There is a treasure trove of data available to be tapped — beyond candidate resumes and LinkedIn profiles — that can revolutionize search as we know it.
 Let the following examples serve as a guide:

 1. Nate Silver.